-IFRS 16, ASC 842, and GASB 87 came into effect in January 2019, replacing the old lease accounting standards, and has altered the way leases are recognized, measured, and reported.
-The main change is that lease payments are no longer recognized as expenses, but assets and corresponding liabilities are calculated and reported on the balance sheet (except for low-value assets or lease terms of 12 months or less) using the single accounting model.
-IFRS 16, ASC 842, and GASB 87 have removed the distinction between finance and operating leases for lessees.
+IFRS 16 came into effect in January 2019, replacing the old IAS 17 lease accounting standard, and has altered the way leases are recognised, measured and reported.
+The main change is that lease payments are no longer recognised as expenses, but assets and corresponding liabilities are calculated and reported on the balance sheet (except for low-value assets or lease terms of 12 months or less) using the single accounting model.
+IFRS 16 has removed the distinction between finance and operating leases for lessees.

-In 2019, various companies completed projects to move to these new standards using a range of different tools.
-In this blog, I share a short recap of why IFRS 16, ASC 842, and GASB 87 was introduced and their impacts as well as where most companies stand in their standards implementation project and the main challenges.
+In 2019, various companies completed projects to move from IAS 17 to IFRS 16 using a range of different tools.
+In this blog, I share a short recap of why IFRS 16 was introduced and its impact, where most companies stand in their IFRS 16 implementation project and the main challenges.

-Implementation of IFRS 16, ASC 842, and GASB 87 is needed to improve transparency and financial reporting of leases to help users of financial statements.
+Implementation of IFRS 16 was needed to improve transparency and financial reporting of leases to help users of financial statements.
 This would also help with valuing a company and for M&As (mergers and acquisitions), by looking at overall debt of the entity and showing a complete and understandable picture of their leasing activities.

-This has been the biggest change in decades, completely altering the way lease contracts are reported, which is significant for any company using rentals or leasing to obtain access to assets.
+This has been the biggest change in decades, completely altering the way lease contracts are reported, which is significant for any company using rentals or leasing to obtain access to asset(s).
 Companies with large operating lease portfolios are affected the most.
-As a result of these standards, lessees’ assets (right-of-use) and liabilities will significantly increase on their balance sheet while lease expenses will be removed, resulting in an increased EBITDA (earnings before interest, tax, depreciation, and amortization).
+As a result of IFRS 16, lessees’ assets (right-of-use) and liabilities will significantly increase on their balance sheet while lease expenses will be removed, resulting in an increased EBITDA (earnings before interest, tax, depreciation and amortisation).

-This was the first year of the new accounting standard and many companies have already been busy settling matters with IFRS 15, ASC 842, and GASB 87 (Revenue from Contracts with Customers): another new standard with significant changes for many businesses, which became effective in 2018.
-Therefore, availability of resources, time, and lack of detailed understanding of the complications attached to these standards, have been a real challenge to a timely implementation.
+This was the first year of the new accounting standard and many companies were already busy settling matters with IFRS 15 (Revenue from Contracts with Customers): another new standard with significant changes for many businesses, which became effective in 2018.
+Therefore, availability of resources, time and lack of detailed understanding of the complications attached to IFRS 16, have been a real challenge to a timely implementation.

 However, it is crucial to be able to calculate and disclose a true and fair view of an entity’s financial affairs.
-It is understood that in the future, when there is no pressure to implement two significantly important and complicated standards at almost the same time, organizations will revisit their calculations and tools, including finding a better way to:
+It is understood that in the future, when there is no pressure to implement two significantly important and complicated standards (IFRS 15 and 16) at almost the same time, organisations will revisit their calculations and tools, including finding a better way to:

 - Calculate and split into different categories